Georgia Senate runoffs: Votes roll in as America awaits results of crucial races

 Sen. Kelly Loeffler, R-Ga., is running for reelection against Democrat opponent Raphael Warnock.
 Republican David Perdue, whose Senate term expired Sunday, has a chance to win reelection against his challenger, Democrat Jon Ossoff.

-About $500 billion was spent between the two races, amounting to some of the most expensive two months of nonpresidential politics in American history.
+About $500 million was spent between the two races, amounting to some of the most expensive two months of nonpresidential politics in American history.
 Boldface political names from across the spectrum made their Peach State pilgrimages to stump for their respective party's candidates, including a bevy of other senators, U.S. representatives and former presidential candidates.

 If that was not enough to underscore the importance of the race, current, former and future presidents and vice presidents also stumped for Loeffler and Perdue, or Warnock and Ossoff, respectively.